-- C220 Base Run (Context C). - C225 Run C220 subject to loss of agricultural trade resulting from 82-type war. - 0226 Run C225 plus oil cut-off of 75% (corresponding to B2-type war). - C227 Run C226 except that ethanol and methanol substitute for loss of oil (B2-type war with energy self-sufficiency).
+- C220 Base Run (Context C). - C225 Run C220 subject to loss of agricultural trade resulting from B2-type war. - C226 Run C225 plus oil cut-off of 75% (corresponding to B2-type war). - C227 Run C226 except that ethanol and methanol substitute for loss of oil (B2-type war with energy self-sufficiency).

-The C227 (B2-type war with energy self-sufficiency), private consumption is talved indicating a substantial decrease in the standard of living.

-Inemployment increases among skilled workers, but to manageable proportions.
-Interest to the importance of energy self-sufficiency, if an oil cut-off due to nuclear war (or any other cause) is a possibility.
-The same point has been made in a previous CFF publication (463).
+For C227 (B2-type war with energy self-sufficiency), private consumption is halved indicating a substantial decrease in the standard of living.
+Unemployment increases among skilled workers, but to manageable proportions.
+However C226 (B2-type war) can only be described as a socioeconomic disaster, with 1.2 million out of work.
+This model points to the importance of energy self-sufficiency, if an oil cut-off due to nuclear war (or any other cause) is a possibility.
+The same point has been made in a previous CFF publication(463).
 The New Zealand economy in the future may not emphasize agricultural development to the extent assumed in these model runs.
-Further modelling is required to uplone the sensitivity of other development paths to nuclear war.
+Further modelling is required to explore the sensitivity of other development paths to nuclear war.

-National the curtailment of traditional exports, it is difficult to imagine New Dalanders short of food.
-The present housing stock is of good quality, and muld be maintained using locally produced materials (wood products, clay tiles, mortugated iron, glass).
-Although many synthetic and woven fibres are imported, the large domestic wool clip has potential (given imaginative processing) to movide for a much larger proportion of New Tealand clothing needs.
-A proportionally large, semi-skilled workforce exists, and although perhaps maketed for adaptability has obvious potential when a response to nuclear war is considered.
-Given the overall interdependence of the economy, a realistic immensument is that, although basic needs of food, shelter and clothing can be set, almost everybody, through their jobs and their lifestyles, will feel some impact from the cut-off of imports, and the large surpluses of goods produced for export by the primary and secondary sectors which cannot be absorbed by the local market.
+Given the curtailment of traditional exports, it is difficult to imagine New Zealanders short of food.
+The present housing stock is of good quality, and could be maintained using locally produced materials (wood products, clay tiles, corrugated iron, glass).
+Although many synthetic and woven fibres are imported, the large domestic wool clip has potential (given imaginative processing) to provide for a much larger proportion of New Zealand clothing needs.
+A proportionally large, semi-skilled workforce exists, and although perhaps untested for adaptability has obvious potential when a response to nuclear war is considered.
+Given the overall interdependence of the economy, a realistic assessment is that, although basic needs of food, shelter and clothing can be met, almost everybody, through their jobs and their lifestyles, will feel some impact from the cut-off of imports, and the large surpluses of goods produced for export by the primary and secondary sectors which cannot be absorbed by the local market.